Audi:

 The Film

-The script I wrote brought together people who were at Newport in 1965 — witnesses to the moment — alongside current artists like Courtney Barnett, Jim James, and Colin Meloy, who could speak to what that act of defiance meant across the decades.
-The structure traced the reverberations of Dylan's choice forward through time, landing at the present moment: another kind of plug, another kind of first.
+The script I wrote brought together people who were at Newport in 1965, witnesses to the moment, alongside current artists like Courtney Barnett, Jim James, and Colin Meloy, who could speak to what that act of defiance meant across the decades.
+The structure traced the reverberations of Dylan's choice forward through time, landing at the present moment: Audi's own electric first.